snit-ram/git-svn-syncer/README.md

 # Git svn syncer

-These scripts are intend to be used to sync a git repository into a svn repo on a cron job, by using an interstitial git-svn clone.
+These scripts are intend to be used to sync an existing git repository into a (preferable empty) svn repo via cron job, by using an interstitial git-svn clone.

 The script works well on pre-populated svn repositories, but it's hard recommended that you use an empty svn repository.